Skip to main content

 Facilities

-Our group has two main laboratory facilities: the UCC Palaeobiology Laboratory and the UCC Mary Ward Microbeam Laboratory.
-These are key facilities for our experimental work, and analytical work, respectively.
+Our group has three main laboratory facilities in the School of Biological, Earth and Environmental Sciences.
+These are key facilities for our experimental work and analytical work.

 Palaeobiology Laboratory